 Notification Teachers will communicate concerns about promotion to the next level as soon as possible.
 Teachers will present evidence they have accumulated prior to that time.
-The principal will also have been informed of these concerns.
+The principal will be informed of these concerns.

-Conference Decision A final decision regarding retention of a student will ordinarily be made jointly by teacher, parents and principal by the close of the $2^{nd}$ trimester of the school year.
+Conference Decision A final decision regarding retention of a student will ordinarily be made jointly by teacher, parents, and the principal by the close of the 2nd trimester of the school year.
 If parents and school do not agree, a letter to that effect shall be signed by all parties and filed in the student's permanent file.